Loading617/Zap/README.md

 # Zap!
 Zap: For Android/TV/Google TV/Fire TV
-## Inspired By:
-Justin Frankel and Dmitry Boldyrev by There amazing Software Winamp
+This Project is Inspired By: Justin Frankel and Dmitry Boldyrev by There amazing Software Winamp